BrauuHdzM/LLM-for-automated-news-articles-generation/README.md

 ### Experiments:
 - **Quantitative evaluation**:
-  - `UniEval_evaluation.ipynb`:  A notebook that performs the quantitative evaluation described in the paper for the generated news article in English
+  - `UniEval_evaluation.ipynb`:  A notebook that performs the quantitative evaluation described in the paper for the generated news article in English.
 - **Qualitative evaluation**:
 - `News_Generated_In_English.csv`:
 - `News_Generated_In_Spanish.csv`: